-Date: Submitted By: Address: Telephone: Email: Will any of the work contained in this bid be outsourced?YesNo If yes, please explain: General Information Have you or your firm been subject to suspension, debarment or criminal conviction by the AOSC, the Judiciary, the State of Rhode Island, or any other jurisdiction?
-YesNo Has the AOSC, the Judiciary and/or the State of Rhode Island ever terminated contracts w your firm for cause?YesNo Has your firm ever withdrawn from a contract with the AOSC, the Judiciary and/or the Storof Rhode Island during its performance?YesNo Have you or your firm been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island?YesNo If you answered yes to any of the foregoing, please explain the circumstances below.
-If you your firm has been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island, please include the case caption, case number and status.
-(If more space is needed, please attach separate sheet and submit with the bid.)
-Is your company bonded?YesNo Please describe the nature and extent of all insurance coverage:
+Date: Submitted By: Address: Telephone: Email: Will any of the work co ntained in this bid be outsourced?YesNo If yes, please explain: General Information peen subject to suspension, debarment or criminal conviction by t e State of Rhode Island, or any other jurisdiction? the Yes No iciary and/or the State of Rhode Island ever terminated contractsYesNo with drawn from a contract with the AOSC, the Judiciary and/or the Sits performance?YesNo State een involved in litigation against the AOSC, the Judiciary and/or th YesNo ie your firm has been invo Rhode Island, please in any of the foregoing, please explain the circumstances below.
+If you lived in litigation against the AOSC, the Judiciary and/or the State of clude the case caption, case number and status.
+(If more space is separate sheet and submit with the bid.) of ls your company bond ed?YesNo Please describe the na ture and extent of all insurance coverage: